npg70/galbreath-old/maltmen.md

 Also note this source lists a "James Galbraith, Merchant, Campbeltown" with son  "Galbraith, Archd." admitted in 1870 as "Merchant"

+## John Galbraith

+Provost (of what)?
+North Park
+Founded Scotia Distillery in 1832?

 ## Archibald Galbreath, Distiller

 Living 1797.